Collaborating to Create a Community District Around Polar Park

 Bohler’s team also coordinated with another group of key stakeholders: the Wyman-Gordon Company.
 The Ballpark District’s previous owners continued to run a manufacturing facility on the neighboring property.
 By establishing a communication loop with these stakeholders, Bohler worked closely with Madison Properties and the City of Worcester to ensure Wyman-Gordon was aligned with the master plan and remained an advocate for the project.

-To limit the impact to Wyman-Gordon’s ongoing operations, the team developed construction phasing plans.
-They also coordinated parking, access, and utilities with the neighbor.
+To limit the impact to Wyman-Gordon’s ongoing operations, the team developed detailed construction phasing plans for the bordering new building, coordinating parking, access, and utilities with their neighbor.

 A Vibrant Downtown With Improved Infrastructure